j0shkramer/EwsProject/Notebooks/notebook-thejes.md

 ## Sun, Mon 11/02-11/03

-### will flesh these details out more

-- inspected metadata
+inspected metadata
-- default assay is MotifMatrix, set default to geneexpressionmatrix
+- default assay is MotifMatrix, set default to "GeneExpressionMatrix"
-- data is clustered
-    - C1-25
-- no need to run neighbors or findclusters
 - mo_UMAP is based on geneexpressionmatrix data!!!
     - naming convention seems misleading at first
     - pca based on geneexpresisonmatrix data as well

-- so can go ahead and run FindAllMarkers to find markers that define clusters
-    - this will include up/downregulated genes
-    - can use this immediately for identification of dge and later on for variant integration and pathway analysis
-- figure out what plots to make, what would be the most informative. maybe just plot the top 5 and lowest 5? describe function of gene? not sure.
+- Note 11/04: Data is NOT integrated or clustered (removed notes from this section that were wrong)

-- next big step is integrating the .tsv file vini and josh made and see where there's overlap(?)
+Next big step (after integrating/clustering, and top marker identification) is integrating the .tsv file vini and josh made and see where there's overlap

     1. look at RNAseq cluster markers to gene list .tsv (no variants)
         - see where there's overlap in expression/DE
     2. compare within cell lines
     3. compare across cell lines
     4. for OVERLAPPING genes
         - pull info from genes + variants.tsv
     5. pathway/GO enrichment (vini and josh)

 ## Tues 11/04

 Met w/ Hope: still need to backtrack and integrate.
 Thought I didn't have to because saw clusters col in metadata but that's for UNINTEGRATED data.

 Workflow:

-integrate
+- integrate
-PCA
+- PCA
-UMAP
+- UMAP
-neighbors
+- neighbors
-cluster
+- cluster

-will also need to annotate cells, look in github script to see if there was annotation done? talk to kobe as well? (final stage clustering)
+Will also need to annotate cells, look in github script to see if there was annotation done? talk to kobe as well? (final stage clustering)
 - what methods to use to cluster?
     - singleR, cell x (?)